makerdao/community/governance/votes/Executive vote - May 15, 2025.md

 - Launch the new SKY oracle and add the new SKY oracle to the Oracle Security Module MOM contract.
 - Update Smart Burn Engine Parameters.
 - Launch SKY staking.
+- Set the LSE-MKR-A Maximum Debt Ceiling (line) to zero and remove the vault from the Debt Ceiling Instant Access Module (AutoLine).

 If this executive proposal passes, then the above Phase One actions will be executed as described below.